PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 bytecode compilation, and whitespace checks pass.
 The phase store remains exactly 128 IDs and 128 owners, while the managed unconsumed-result inventory decreases from 32 to 31.

+## Characterize late terminal optional Conv/Pool cleanup

+The managed 31-result inventory next selects the unconditional late affine/final-shape/terminal composite and the immediately following Conv/Pool output passthrough observation that runs only with layout optimization.
+The mutually exclusive no-layout branch remains outside the proposed owner, including its recorded safe-transpose phase and affine cleanup.

+The strict contract fixes the exact late-boundary context, layout-option policy, complete child schemas, retained compatibility wrapper, optional Conv/Pool result, and both current branch paths.
+The future lowerer guard is fixed to the equivalent conjunction `not layout_opt and safe_reduction`, so the recorded no-layout phase cannot run when layout optimization is enabled.

+Production remains unchanged pending one optional-child context owner.
+Focused and reference-based affected sequential validation report `4 passed, 1 xfailed` and `453 passed, 1 xfailed`; the sole expected failure is the deliberately absent owner module.
+Phase-store validation remains `2 passed`, the managed inventory remains 31, and the store remains exactly 128 IDs and 128 owners.
+Ruff, bytecode compilation, and whitespace checks pass.